Aniket7079/Jira-with-Python/README.md

-Task :- Why we use python to building the Machine learning model?
+Task :- What is the difference between Machine learning and Deep Learning?